Developed by Anton Lawson

 The following are results from the original study, Lawson, 1978, using the test (which was the multiple-choice plus open-ended explanation version, but because the multiple choice options were based on responses from this study, results can be expected to be similar):

 *The 9th graders were from a different school, which was of higher economic status

 Typical results from Ding 2013 presenting CTSR scores from science and engineering students across the four years of higher education at two Chinese universities.

 Typical pre-test CTSR results from Moore and Rubbo 2012 comparing science and non-science majors:

 The latest version of the CTSR, released in 2000, is version 2.
 This is a revised version of the original multiple-choice version, released in 1978, which had 15 questions which asked students to choose the correct answer and explain their reasoning.
-Originally the test required the teacher to do demonstrations to ask the questions.
-The latest version of the test is multiple-choice, where the choices were based on students’ open-ended responses, making it nearly as reliable and much easier to administer and grade.
+Originally the assessment required the teacher to do demonstrations to ask the questions.
+The latest version of the assessment is multiple-choice, where the choices were based on students’ open-ended responses, making it nearly as reliable and much easier to administer and grade.